To be eligible for ABWOR in summary proceedings, the client must be financially eligible for advice and assistance.

 You must be satisfied that:

-In all cases under either regulation 6(1) or regulation 6A of The Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, you should use Legal Aid Online to notify us that a grant of ABWOR has been made or, following an initial grant of advice and assistance, you are now providing ABWOR in sheriff court or JP court proceedings.
+You should use Legal Aid Online to notify us that a grant of ABWOR has been made or, following an initial grant of advice and assistance, you are now providing ABWOR in sheriff court or JP court proceedings.

 Taking into account the level of the fixed payments for summary criminal ABWOR and the potential for “add-on” payments, the initial limits of authorised expenditure for a summary criminal case under ABWOR are as follows: